MSc in Computer Science

 - Evening students attend lectures on either three evenings a week or two evenings a week during term-time (it varies from one term to another) and will need to spend further time to complete assignments.
 An evening lasts from 6.00pm to 9.00pm and consists of two lectures with a 20-minute break in between.

 - Day-release students attend in the morning and afternoon one day a week and also one other evening.

 - Part-time students should estimate the total time commitment of the course as 15 to 20 hours per week during term-time - that is, about half that expected of a full-time student - although not all of this time need be spent in College.

-- For more detail on the timetable, see Programme booklet (PDF) and Modules (below)
+- For more detail on the timetable, see programme handbook and Modules.

 - When you're looking to find the right place to study, some things really matter.
 For Birkbeck students, it's our reputation and the quality of our teaching

 - The programme starts in October each year.
 Application forms should be submitted to the College Registry.
 Interviews begin in February.
 Applications before 30 April are more likely to be successful.
 Home applicants are invited for an interview that contains a short aptitude test.
 Reading the following document helps applicants in preparing for the test: aptitude test notes in Python